malinacilibia/University-projects/Third Year/First semester/Design and Development of Websites and Web Portals/Laravel project/README.md

 ---

 ### 3. Events Management
-The admin dashboard allows viewing, adding, editing, and deleting events related to FinTech networking and mentoring opportunities.
+The site allows viewing, adding, editing, and deleting events related to FinTech networking and mentoring opportunities.
 Each event includes details such as name, date, and description, and is displayed in a structured table with action buttons.

 ![Members List](../screenshots/laravel%20(1).png)